wp-plugins/worker/readme.txt

 = Does ManageWP work with all popular plugins like WordPress SEO by Yoast, WPTouch, Google XML Sitemaps, NextGEN Gallery, Contact Form 7, WooCommerce, iThemes Security, WordPres importer, Wordfence Security and others? =

 Yes.
 In most cases where there are conflicts we document them on our [known issues](https://managewp.com/user-guide/known-issues) page.

+= How does ManageWP compare to services like InfiniteWP, MainWP, CMS Commander, IControlWP ? =

+We believe that our product is technologically more advanced and more mature.
+In some cases ManageWP has been the inspiration for these services, and we continue to innovate.
+For more information please refer to [this comment](http://wpchat.com/t/security-and-centralized-wordpress-management-ie-managewp-jetpack-etc/505/6?u=vprelovac)